Barking, London: Fishing

+Women's history

+Barking Abbey was a female monastery founded in the mid 7th Century by St Erkenwald.
+His sister St Ethelburga was the first Abbess.
+Until its dissolution by Henry VIII in 1539, the Abbey was a major centre of female learning.
+It has been described as "perhaps the longest lived...institutional centre of literary culture for women in British history".

+The author Mary Wollstonecraft, author of A Vindication of the Rights of Women, lived in Barking, then a small rural market town for some of her childhood.
+Wollstonecraft was born in Spitalfields in 1759, but the family moved to Barking when her father, a weaver, moved to Barking to try to become a farmer.

+Annie Huggett, who died aged 104 in 1996, was from a young age, a prominent local Suffragette activist.
+Huggett's long life meant she was the last living Suffragette.
+The Gospel Oak and Barking Overground railway line (generally nicknamed the Goblin for short) is to be renamed the "Suffragette Line" in her honour.

 Economic development

 Boat building has a long history, being used for the repair of some royal ships of Henry VIII.
 In 1848, 5 shipwrights, 4 rope- and line-makers, 6 sail-makers and 4 mast-, pump-, and block-makers are listed in a local trade directory.
 Hewett & Co continued in boat building and repair until 1899.
 Other industries replaced the nautical trades, including jute spinning, paint and chemicals manufacture.
 By 1878 Daniel de Pass had opened the Barking Guano Works (later de Pass Fertilisers Ltd, part of Fisons) at Creekmouth.
 Creekmouth was also the site of the major Barking Power Station from 1925 until the 1970s, burning coal shipped in by river; the current station known as Barking is further east near Dagenham Dock.
 In the 20th century new industrial estates were established, and many local residents came to be employed in the car plant at Dagenham.

 Thames disaster

 On 3 September 1878 the iron ship Bywell Castle ran into the pleasure steamer Princess Alice in Gallions Reach, downstream of Barking Creek.
 The paddle steamer was returning from the coast via Sheerness and Gravesend with nearly 800 day-trippers.
 She broke in two and sank immediately, with the loss of more than 600 lives, the highest single loss of civilian lives in UK territorial waters.
 At that time there was no official body responsible for marine safety in the Thames; but the official enquiry resolved that the Marine Police Force based at Wapping be equipped with steam launches to replace their rowing boats to help them perform rescues.